Home

 Expanding Role of Social Recruiting

-Since social media is not going away anytime soon, social recruiting will shape the future of the legal profession for 2024 and beyond.
+Since social media is not going away anytime soon, social recruiting will shape the future of the legal profession moving forward.
 Some examples of growing social recruiting practices include:

 As more Zoomers enter the legal workforce, it is driving the demand for legal headhunters and employers alike to develop effective social recruiting strategies.